Treasures of the Snow: Plot summary

 Annette Burnier lives with her father, elderly grandmother and young brother Dani in a small village in the Swiss mountains.
 When she is eight years old her mother dies just after Dani's birth, and since the family is too poor to afford a nanny, Annette takes the responsibility upon herself, arranging with the schoolmaster to study at home under her grandmother's guidance.
 When Dani is old enough for her to return to school, she does well and often gains top marks.
 On Dani's fifth Christmas, he puts his slipper outside in the snow, hoping that Father Christmas will bring him a present.
 In the morning, to everyone's astonishment, a tiny white kitten has snuggled into the slipper.
 Dani calls him Klaus and the two become inseparable.

 Further up the mountain in the next chalet, Annette's classmate Lucien Morel lives with his elder sister Marie and their widowed mother.
 Lucien finds schoolwork difficult and is frustrated that he is often bottom of the class.
 He also resents having to help around the home and farm with all the tasks that his father would have done, and his mother and sister criticise his laziness.

 Conflict flares one day when Lucien is sledging down to school and accidentally collides with Annette's sledge, throwing her into a ditch full of snow.
 Out of resentment at her success in school, he doesn't stop to help her, but speeds off to school instead.
 When she arrives late, cold, wet and grazed, with torn wet books, Annette has to explain what happened.
 Lucien is caned by the schoolmaster, and ostracised by the rest of the class.
 While on his way home he vents his frustration by kicking over a snowman Dani has built, causing Annette to run out and slap his face and shout angrily at him.

-Lucien's increasing loneliness and festering hurt is directed at Annette and looks for opportunities for revenge.
+Lucien's increasing loneliness and festering hurt is directed at Annette and he looks for opportunities for revenge.
 When he sees Dani in a meadow picking flowers for Annette's birthday one day, he grabs the flowers and tramples on them.
-Then afraid Dani would get him into trouble, he picks up Klaus and holds him out over a deep ravine, threatening (but not intending) to drop the kitten unless Dani promises not to tell.
+Then, afraid Dani would get him into trouble, he picks up Klaus and holds him out over a deep ravine, threatening (but not intending) to drop the kitten unless Dani promises not to tell.
 Klaus, however, scratches Lucien, and he lets go by accident.
 Dani rushes across and falls over the cliff into the ravine while trying to save his kitten.
 Lucien is terrified and griefstricken, convinced that Dani is dead, and flees home to hide in the barn, unable to face his family.
 When the worried families find Lucien, he confesses what had happened.
 Dani's father uses a rope to climb down the ravine and finds Dani still alive at the bottom, but with a broken leg.
 Dani's leg heals badly, shorter than the other leg, leaving him permanently unable to walk without crutches.